GoogleCloudPlatform/marketplace-k8s-app-tools/docs/billing-integration.md

 #### Obtaining a real reporting secret

-* Once pricing has been submitted and published, submit and have published an initial version of your app.
+* Once pricing has been submitted and published, privately submit and have an initially published version of your app.
 This version does not need to have working metering configuration, but should include the `REPORTING_SECRET` entry in schema.yaml.
 * Deploy your application to a cluster.
 * Once deployed, read the reporting secret installed into the cluster and use it for additional local testing.
 For example: